jj1bdx/airspy-fmradion/README.md

 ## libusb-1.0.25 glitch on macOS

 See this issue: [libusb-1.0.25 on macOS 12.2 causes segfault when stopping the code with SIGINT or SIGTERM with Airspy HF+ Discovery](https://github.com/jj1bdx/airspy-fmradion/issues/35).
-A workaround is added on 20220205-0.
+A workaround is added on 20220205-0 and 20220205-1.

 ## Known issues and changes